 The matter was listed on July 18, 2023 before a bench comprising Justice Sanjiv Khanna and Justice Bela M Trivedi, and once again it was not taken up due to paucity of time.
 The matter was mentioned on August 4, 2023 for listing on the shortest possible date and the Bench directed listing on any Tuesday, but no specific date was allotted.
 The appeals were thereafter listed on September 12, 2023 but could not be heard due to paucity of time.
 Aircel Monitoring Committee has filed an application seeking sale of right to use spectrum subject to proceeds being kept in escrow account, which shall be subject to outcome of the Supreme Court matter.
-RP of the Company has also filed applications seeking similar dispensation for RTL as well.
+The Corporate Debtor and RCOM RP has also filed applications seeking similar dispensation for Corporate Debtor and RCOM as well.
 Further, DoT was asked to file reply within two weeks to the application filed by Aircel Monitoring Committee (I.A.
-No. 186218/2023 in Civil Appeal No. 2263/2021) vide order dated September 18, 2023 and the DoT has accordingly filed its reply on October 9, 2023.
+No. 186218/2023 in Civil Appeal No. 2263/2021) vide order dated September 18,2023 and the DoT has accordingly filed its reply on October 9, 2023